Are you the owner of the business?

 Customer service should be one of your main goals as it is its own form of advertising.
 Improve your response time to website visitors via chatbots or a Twitter account.
 Get your staff to take shifts and reply real-time to customer requests, complaints and queries.

 Make sure your website is up to speed

-A slow-loading website can turn customers away before they even get into it.
+A slow-loading website can turn customers away before they even get in.
 Ensuring that they have great first impressions is key.
-If you’re running an online shop, remember most visitors want to complete their shopping quickly.
-Amazon says that on average, they lose about one percent of all sales for every 100 milliseconds of delay.
-So move fast to make sure that your site is up to speed!
+If you’re running an online shop, remember, most visitors want to complete their shopping quickly.
+Amazon says, on average, they lose about one percent of all sales for every 100 milliseconds of delay.
+So move fast and make sure that your site is up to speed!